-The American Cancer Society estimates that more than 191,930 new cases of prostate cancer will be diagnosed in 2020.
-Why not take some time during Men’s Health Week to get the facts about the condition?
+The American Cancer Society estimates that more than 288,300 new cases of prostate cancer were diagnosed in 2023.
+Why not take some time in the new year to learn about the condition?

 Prostate cancer is the second most common form of cancer among American men, behind only skin cancer.
-In fact, one in seven men will be diagnosed with prostate cancer during their lifetime.
+In fact, one in eight men will be diagnosed with prostate cancer during their lifetime.

 But how much do you really know about the condition?
 Let’s take a look at five facts you should know.